neeer4j/SuperDesk/README.md

 # SuperDesk - Remote Desktop Access Software

-SuperDesk is a comprehensive remote desktop access web application designed for personal use on Windows platforms.
-It provides secure, real-time screen sharing, bidirectional audio communication, camera access, and file transfer capabilities.
+SuperDesk is a modern remote desktop access platform for Windows, featuring:
+- Secure, real-time screen sharing (WebRTC with TURN/STUN support)
+- Bidirectional audio and camera streaming
+- File transfer (max 10MB per file)
+- Windows desktop agent for full control
+- End-to-end encrypted peer-to-peer connections
+- Cloud signaling and TURN relay (Cloudflare or OpenRelay)

+**TURN/STUN Support:**
+SuperDesk uses dynamic TURN/STUN server configuration for maximum connectivity, including:
+- Cloudflare Realtime TURN (if configured via environment variables)
+- OpenRelay public TURN servers as fallback
+- Google STUN servers
+TURN credentials are fetched securely by the backend and provided to both web and desktop clients.

+**Security:**
+- All signaling and media connections use HTTPS/WSS and DTLS-SRTP
+- File transfers are validated and limited to 10MB
+- WebRTC peer connections are secured and ephemeral
+- Authentication and access control are recommended for production

+**Deployment:**
+- Web client: React (Create React App), deployable to Vercel or any static host
+- Backend: Node.js (Express + Socket.io), deployable to Render, Railway, or any Node host
+- Desktop agent: Electron app for Windows, packaged with electron-builder

+**License & Usage:**
+SuperDesk is currently free to use for personal/non-commercial purposes.
+If you wish to use, modify, or redistribute SuperDesk for commercial purposes, please contact the authors for licensing options.
+(See LICENSE for details.)

+---

 ## 🚀 Quick Start

 Run `start-dev.bat` to launch both server and client automatically!
 The server will start on port 3001 and the client on port 3000.

 ## 🚀 Features

-- **Web-based Client Interface** - Access from any modern browser
+- **Web-based Client Interface** – Access from any modern browser
-- **Windows Desktop Agent** - Lightweight Electron-based screen capture agent
+- **Windows Desktop Agent** – Electron-based screen capture and control
-- **Real-time Screen Sharing** - High-quality screen streaming via WebRTC
+- **Real-time Screen Sharing** – WebRTC with TURN/STUN relay
-- **Bidirectional Audio** - Two-way audio communication with echo cancellation
+- **Bidirectional Audio** – Two-way audio with echo cancellation
-- **Camera Video Access** - Optional camera sharing from client
+- **Camera Video Access** – Optional camera sharing
-- **File Transfer** - Secure file sharing with 10MB size limit
+- **File Transfer** – Secure, 10MB per file limit
-- **Secure Connections** - WebRTC peer-to-peer with WebSocket signaling
+- **Secure Connections** – Encrypted peer-to-peer (DTLS-SRTP)
-- **Session Management** - Easy session creation and joining with unique IDs
+- **Session Management** – Easy session creation/joining with unique IDs

 ## 🏗 Architecture